Customized Training - 2 to 5 Days

 Our trainers are intimately knowledgeable not only with the tool but also understand what an EE or PCB designer has to face in his or her daily activity.
 Our trainers can assist you and your organization in coming up with a standard template, BOM, Outjob configuration, etc. They can review your component library situation and recommend an optimal setup.
 They can also provide insight into the “best practices” in using Altium Designer that is suitable for your company.
 This can training can be combined with materials from not only the Altium Boot Camp and Spec Ops classes, workflow related topics of interest can also be extracted from our PCB Fundamentals course.
 And remember, this is done on your site!

 We had three days of some of the best training I can remember in my career.
-Chip handled all questions and maintained a formidable pace that covered a lot of territory and yet made sure no one got left behind.
+The instructor handled all questions and maintained a formidable pace that covered a lot of territory and yet made sure no one got left behind.
 I have received a number of positive comments from the attendees.
 Things like “I wish I had had this training 3 years ago!” or “spent days trying to figure this out and it can be done on just a few clicks!”
 All in all it was a very valuable experience.

 Jeffrey Milsap, P.E. - Medical Device Electrical Engineer, Mallinckrodt Pharmaceuticals